itspaul-wiz/odluser1593178-repo/README.md

 # Readme
-Application code used for the github wiz halftime demo
+Application code used for the github wiz halftime dem

 You will need gulp installed to build this